aitrados/langchain-trading-agents/README.md

       - {available_agent_profiles}
       - {current_datetime}

+- custom_mcp_department (Optional[List[str] | str]) — Default: None
+  - Description: Specify one or more MCP department names that the agent can access.
+Values should match entries from `http://127.0.0.1:11999/mcp_servers.json`.
+  - Example: Trading account information can be accessed by both decision-makers and managers.
+Therefore, custom_mcp_department="broker"

 - output_parser (instance | str | None) — Default: None
   - Description: Parser instance or class name for parsing sub-agent output (e.g., JsonOutputParser, StrOutputParser).
 Only used for sub-agents.